jinbio/jbc_core/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to yangcoin-core.
+This issue tracker is only for technical issues related to jbcoin-core.

-General yangcoin questions and/or support requests and are best directed to the [yangcointalk.io forums](https://yangcointalk.io/).
+General jbcoin questions and/or support requests and are best directed to the [jbcointalk.io forums](https://jbcointalk.io/).

-For reporting security issues, please contact the Yangcoin developers on the #yangcoin-dev Freenode IRC channel or alternatively you can email us at contact@yangcoin.org.
+For reporting security issues, please contact the JBCoin developers on the #jbcoin-dev Freenode IRC channel or alternatively you can email us at contact@jbcoin.org.

 ### Describe the issue